340:40-3-1. Application process

 9. When approving a child with disabilities for child care, refer to OAC 340:40-7-3.1 for information on the approval process for the higher special needs rate at the chosen facility.

 10. (a) Child care subsidy benefits may be requested verbally, in writing, or through okdhslive.org.

-(c) When the child care request is mailed or left at the local county office or submitted through okdhslive.org, staff contacts the applicant the same day to explain that a child care interview must be completed and to advise what verification must be provided before care is approved.
+(c) When the child care request is mailed, left at the local county office, or submitted through okdhslive.org, staff contacts the applicant the same day to explain that a child care interview must be completed and to advise what verification must be provided before care is approved.
 A phone interview is appropriate when it best meets the applicant's needs.
 When the worker cannot reach the client by phone, he or she sends Form 08AD092E, Client Contact and Information Request, to inform the applicant of the scheduled interview date and required verification.
 The worker documents all attempts to contact the client by phone in case notes.